brycewray/hugo-site/content/posts/2019/12/code-comfort-eleventy-webpack.md

 ## package.json

 By now, the more observant among you, having seen certain items mentioned in these files, may be wondering what's in the `package.json` file.
-[Wonder no longer](https://github.com/brycewray/eleventy_bundler/blob/master/package.json)---although, I caution you, there are things in there I no longer use but simply haven't gotten around to opening up a can of `npm uninstall` on 'em as yet.
+[Wonder no longer](https://github.com/brycewray/eleventy_bundler/blob/master/package.json)---although, I caution you, there are things in there I no longer use but simply haven't gotten around to opening up a can of `npm uninstall` on ’em as yet.

 ## Copy-pasta meal?